apache/drill/_docs/getting-started/020-why-drill.md

 ### 1. Get started in minutes

-It takes a couple of minutes to start working with Drill.
+It takes just a few minutes to get started with Drill.
 Untar the Drill software on your Mac or Windows laptop and run a query on a local file.
 No need to set up any infrastructure or to define schemas.
 Just point to the data, such as data in a file, directory, HBase table, and drill.

     $ tar -xvf apache-drill-<version>.tar.gz
     $ <install directory>/bin/drill-embedded